Kemal Atatürk Memorial, Canberra: Design

-Refurbishment – 2007
+2007 refurbishment

 The memorial was refurbished in 2007 and rededicated in time for Anzac Day (25 April).

 The pavement was altered to incorporate a larger five pointed star motif as used in the flag of Turkey, to match the existing wall in the form of the crescent moon.
 At the points of the star five pink-granite columns matching the granite used for the central sculpture.
 The columns are lit at night.
 The flags were moved from the side to the front of the memorial.

 The memorial was designed by PDCM Pty Ltd.